openfirmware/maps_server/README.md

 #### Customize VM Options

 Adjust these based on your available hardware.
-These values are based on [VirtualBox](https://www.vagrantup.com/docs/virtualbox/configuration.html).
+These values are based on [VirtualBox][VirtualBox Config].

 ```yaml
 driver: